Clinical trial into puberty blockers paused after ‘new concerns’ from regulator

 Conservative leader Kemi Badenoch previously wrote to Health Secretary Wes Streeting saying the medical trial must be stopped “before more damage is done to children”.

+On Friday, Claire Coutinho, shadow equalities minister, said the Health Secretary has “ignored warnings” and called the pause a “huge win”.

-Mr Streeting has admitted to feeling “uncomfortable” with puberty-suppressing hormones being used on young people, but added it is his responsibility to follow expert advice and said going ahead with a trial is the “right thing to do”.
+Mr Streeting has, in the past, admitted to feeling “uncomfortable” with puberty-suppressing hormones being used on young people, but added it is his responsibility to follow expert advice and said going ahead with a trial is the “right thing to do”.

 A spokesperson for King’s College London said: “The wellbeing and health of young people with gender incongruence and their families has been, and will remain, our priority, and we will continue to work with the MHRA to support their further review of the trial, which has been designed by world-leading academics with scientific rigour at its core.